WalletWasabi/WasabiDoc/docs/using-wasabi/LockScreen.md

 If you have forgotten your PIN, you can delete it with these steps:

-1. Shut down your Wasabi wallet.
+1. Shut down Wasabi Wallet.
 2. Open your UIConfig.json file using a text editor.

 This file can be found here: